 A temporary employee is one who is employed short-term to complete a special project, to assist during a department's peak load period, etc. Temporary employees may be paid on an hourly or salaried basis, depending on whether the position is classified as exempt or nonexempt.
-Generally temporary employees are not eligible for benefits.
-University parking passes and identification cards will be issued only to temporary employees hired to work assignments expected to last three months or more, unless they are required to successfully complete the assignment (i.e. adjunct faculty need temporary ID cards to access the Library).
+Generally temporary employees are not eligible for benefits, unless otherwise provided by law.

-Long-term temporary employees may be eligible for benefits, provided their temporary assignments are expected to last six months or more, and during which time 1,040 or more work hours will be completed.
+Long-term, temporary employees may be eligible for benefits, provided their temporary assignments are expected to last six months or more, and during which time 1,040 or more work hours will be completed.
 Normal benefit waiting periods will apply.
-Vacation, sick leave and holiday pay are subject to the same requirements.
 A temporary appointment is not to exceed one year in length without prior approval of the appropriate officer and Human Resources.

 The hire date will be determined from the date the employee was hired in a regular benefits eligible position.
 If there has been a break in service of less than one year, the employee will be given credit for prior service in benefits eligible positions.
 If the break is service is greater than one year, the date of hire will be determined from the date hired in the current regular benefits eligible position.
-Service awards are based on the hire date.